Trust and compliance

 Context, results, and approvals stay in records that teams can review later.

-AI recommends.
-You decide.
-Every important method decision should remain tied to reviewable records and clear accountability.
+Important method decisions should stay tied to reviewable records, explicit roles, and clear accountability.

 Put your next method under pressure before the lab.